 - makes you feel unsafe and vulnerable, or

 If you feel victimised, it could be good to talk to someone about the events that have occurred.
 This someone could be your manager, a colleague or someone else that you trust.

 If you have been subjected to undesirable behaviour, you may feel scared, angry, worried or unsafe.
 You may find it difficult to stop thinking about the events, or react by repressing what has occurred.

-Talking about your experience is the first step towards feeling better.
+Talking about your experience is the first step towards recovery.
 It may also help you remember and put your experience into words.

 Professional support and counselling

-If you are in the need of professional support and counselling, you can turn directly to the University’s occupational health care services, Feelgood.
+If you are in the need of professional support and counselling, you can turn directly to the University’s occupational health service, Feelgood.
 You do not need prior approval from your manager or supervisor to book an appointment.

 The University Chaplaincy also offers counselling for everyone at Umeå University, regardless of philosophy or religious beliefs.